- Search The Registry

 Fraction enlisted in the Air Force and was discharged in 1945, but he later contracted tuberculosis.
 While in the Air Force, he learned photography.

-Fraction married Celeste Griffin in 1948; together they had one daughter, Ann.
-He enrolled at Macalester College in St. Paul, and graduated in 1958 with a degree in microbiology.
+Fraction married Celeste Griffin in 1948; they had one daughter, Ann.
+He enrolled at Macalester College in St. Paul and graduated in 1958 with a degree in microbiology.

 Gillette Corporation hired him soon after he graduated to work in its chemistry department.
-Gillette was the mother company to many hair care products including Toni products.
+Gillette was the mother company of many hair care products, including Toni products.
 Fraction's chemical formulation was the base for the hair gel “Dippity Dew.”